sanskriti16/robustest_documentation_source/manualtesting.rst

    Increasing the screen ratio decreases the resolution of the device screen and enables the user to continue testing at a lower bandwidth.

-   Decreasing the screen ratio enables the user to test on the device screen at higher reslution
+   Decreasing the screen ratio enables the user to test on the device screen at higher reslution.

   .. :bolditalic:`6.
 Device screen rotation`